-

 Customer benefits in gas scrubber monitoring

-Through inline measurements with LiquiSonic® are sampling and time-consuming laboratory measurements replaced and material costs reduced to a minimum.
+Through inline measurements with LiquiSonic® are sampling and time-consuming laboratory measurements replaced and material costs are reduced to a minimum.

 LiquiSonic® in the gas scrubber process (example: phosgene gas scrubber)